 - 7.1 The University has a legal obligation to take reasonable care of employees working for the University overseas.
 Where a request to work remotely internationally has been approved, managers and employees must undertake a full risk assessment in advance of the employee commencing work overseas.
+The line manager must then agree with the employee any actions required to mitigate any risks to the employee's health, safety and security associated with their travel arrangements, location, accommodation and the nature of the work being conducted.

+- 7.2 When assessing the risks involved you may have to consider serious threats such as:

+- crime;

+- extreme climate;

+- infectious diseases;

+- political unrest;

+- natural disasters;

+- terrorism.

-The line manager must then agree with the employee any actions required to mitigate any risks to the employee's health, safety and security associated with their travel arrangements, location, accommodation and the nature of the work being conducted. - 7.2 When assessing the risks involved you may have to consider serious threats such as: - crime; - extreme climate; - infectious diseases; - political unrest; - natural disasters; - terrorism. - 7.3 Risk assessments should be undertaken in advance by the line manager and employee as they are best placed to understand the nature of the work and the work environment and together they will need to agree arrangements to keep in touch.
-Advice and support is also available from the Health and Safety Team. - 7.4 This duty of care extends to cover more subtle threats to wellbeing that could also arise while working remotely internationally such as: - access to important amenities, including healthcare; - language barriers and whether the inability to communicate may impact on their wellbeing; - the ability to communicate freely and regularly with their manager, teams and their personal support systems in the UK;
+- 7.3 Risk assessments should be undertaken in advance by the line manager and employee as they are best placed to understand the nature of the work and the work environment and together they will need to agree arrangements to keep in touch.
+Advice and support is also available from the Health and Safety Team.

+- 7.4 IT security risk assessment should also be conducted in advance by the IT team, and they must agree on arrangements to maintain and ensure the secure use of IT systems and data protection.
+Employees must complete the Information Security training and Compliance module as a mandatory requirement.

-- local customs and laws and cultures e.g. where manners are different, where women are expected to cover their hair or where LGBT+ colleagues may be at risk. - 7.5 Based on the risk assessment noted above, the essential mitigating actions will vary based on the specific circumstances but may include: - putting a realistic and manageable system in place that enables regular communication to monitor their safety; - testing systems to ensure they work effectively; This may involve seeking guidance from the Health and Safety and Environment, HR and Security Teams. - preparing and educating employees about the location they will be working in.
+- 7.5 This duty of care extends to cover more subtle threats to wellbeing that could also arise while working remotely internationally such as: - access to important amenities, including healthcare; - language barriers and whether the inability to communicate may impact on their wellbeing; - the ability to communicate freely and regularly with their manager, teams and their personal support systems in the UK; - local customs and laws and cultures e.g. where manners are different, where women are expected to cover their hair or where LGBT+ colleagues may be at risk. - 7.6 Based on the risk assessment noted above, the essential mitigating actions will vary based on the specific circumstances but may include: - putting a realistic and manageable process and system in place that enables regular communication to monitor their safety; - testing systems to ensure they work effectively; This may involve seeking guidance from the Health and Safety and Environment, HR and IT Security Teams. - preparing and educating employees about the location they will be working in.